Jun 07 ‘23 14 min read

 Data room selection help

-Tips for organizing a proper data room index
+Maintaining and updating a virtual data room index

 Due diligence and a data room index

-There are loads of documents needed for due diligence.
+There are loads of documents needed for due diligence that are far beyond contracts, corporate governance, claims and disputes or litigation.
 Preparing each of them is time-consuming, but bundling it with an unclear structure could result in a disaster.
-This is the list of the most common:

 - Structure of company and legal

 - Shareholder files

 - Documents of incorporation